Napa Valley Picnics: The Definitive Guide [2024]

 cheese and charcuterie at Gary's Marketplace

 Gary’s Marketplace has cheese, charcuterie, sandwiches, salads, and anything you’d need for a picnic.
-Closing July 2023
+Closed July 2023

 Calistoga: